freme-project/freme-project.github.io/_pages/knowledge-base/freme-for-api-users/authentication.md

   * POST `/e-link/documents`
   * POST `/toolbox/convert/documents/{filterName}`
   * POST `/pipelining/chain/{pipelineID}`
+  * POST `/e-entity/freme-ner/documents`

-The result of the resource managament endpoints
+The result of the resource management endpoints

   * GET `/e-link/templates`
   * GET `/toolbox/convert/manage`
   * GET `/pipelining/templates`
+  * GET `/e-entity/freme-ner/datasets`

 differs according to the authenticated user: only the resources the user has read access to are returned.